428th Fighter Squadron: Cold War

 In early 1968, the Air Force decided to send a small detachment of F-111As to Southeast Asia under the "Combat Lancer" program.
-Six 428th TFS Harvest Reaper F-111As were allocated to the Combat Lancer under "Detachment 1" under the command of Colonel Ivan H. Dethman, and they departed Nellis for Takhli Royal Thai Air Force Base on 15 March 1968.
-The 6 F-111s, accompanied by KC-135 tankers, departed for Andersen AFB, Guam.
-The over 13 hour trip was flown using the F-111's inertial navigation system and with topoff refueling from the tankers, arriving at Andersen AFB on the 16th.
+Six 428th TFS Harvest Reaper F-111As were allocated to Combat Lancer under "Detachment 1" under the command of Colonel Ivan H. Dethman, and they departed Nellis for Takhli Royal Thai Air Force Base on 15 March 1968.
+The six F-111s, accompanied by KC-135 tankers, departed for Andersen Air Force Base, Guam.
+The over 13-hour trip was flown using the F-111's inertial navigation system and with topoff refueling from the tankers, arriving at Andersen AFB on the 16th.
 The Detachment departed Andersen and arrived at Takhli on 17 March.
 The Detachment was attached to the F-105 Thunderchief-flying 355th Tactical Fighter Wing in what was officially seen as the first stage in replacement of the Wing's F-105s with the F-111A.
 F-111 combat operations began on 25 March using the aircraft's unique terrain following radar (TFR) capability to conduct surprise night deep interdiction strikes.
 By the end of the deployment, 55 night low-level missions had been flown against targets in North Vietnam, but three aircraft had been lost.
-Aircraft 66022, call sign Omaha 77, had been lost on 28 March with the loss of the crew, Colonel Hank McCann and Captain Dennis Graham.
+Aircraft 66022, call sign Omaha 77, was lost on 28 March with the loss of the crew, Colonel Hank McCann and Captain Dennis Graham.
 On 30 March, the crew of Major Sandy Marquardt and Captain Joe Hodges in aircraft 66017, Hotrod 73, successfully ejected and was recovered uninjured in Thailand.
 Replacement aircraft had left Nellis, but a third loss halted F-111A combat operations.
 On 22 April, Tailbone 78, aircraft 66024, crewed by Lieutenant Commander Spade Cooley and by Lieutenant Colonel Ed Palmgren, was lost.
 After the 3rd loss, the Detachment remained poised for combat, but they saw no combat action before their return to the U.S. on 22 November.
 The Detachment and remaining aircraft returned to Nellis and development of the F-111 continued, with the 474th finally reaching operational status in 1971.